H2 2021 Results

 *Redfin gross profits only include the Real Estate segment; Roku gross profits only includes the Platform segment

 It is difficult to find a weak link among the 2021 expected results of our companies.
-Gross profits of the Saga Portfolio companies are expected to grow at an average 64% year-over-year and have grown at an average 59% compound annual growth rate (CAGR) over the last five years, albeit off smaller bases.
+Gross profits of the Saga Portfolio companies are expected to grow at an average 55% year-over-year and have grown at an average 56% compound annual growth rate (CAGR) over the last five years.
 Each one of our companies continues to execute in what has been a challenging operating environment considering shifting customer habits, supply chain issues, etc.

 Source: Saga Partners LLC, Company filings